alecpm/opsworks-web-python/README.md

 OpsWorks cookbook dependencies, by uncommenting the commented section at the bottom.

-Because of incompatibilities between recent versions of Vagrant and the vagrant-berkshelf plugin, it is best to use Vagrant 1.4.3 with the vagrant-berkshelf plugin version 1.3.7:
+You will need to install the vagrant-berkshelf plugin which requires [ChefDK](http://getchef.com/downloads/chef-dk) to be installed, and the ChefDK path (/opt/chefdk/bin) must be added at the front of your PATH.
+Then you must install the required vagrant ubuntu box and
+plugins:

+    export NOKOGIRI_USE_SYSTEM_LIBRARIES=true
+    vagrant plugin install vagrant-berkshelf
+    vagrant plugin install vagrant-vbguest

+Install an appropriate virtual box:

     vagrant box add precise64 http://files.vagrantup.com/precise64.box

-    vagrant plugin install vagrant-berkshelf --plugin-version '1.3.7'
-    vagrant plugin install vagrant-vbguest
+or

+    vagrant box add ubuntu/trusty64

+you will need to edit the Vagrantfile to point to the correct box.
+Finally:

     vagrant up